zhouyu-hust/FSINet/README.md

 # Occlusion Relationship Reasoning with A Feature Separation and Interaction Network

 Code for the paper "Occlusion Relationship Reasoning with A Feature Separation and Interaction Network".
-Submit to TPAMI.
+Submit to IJCV.

 Authors: Yu Zhou, Rui Lu, Feng Xue,Yuzhe Gao, Xiaojie Guo and Wenqing Cheng